muvaf/cloud-native-heroku/05-crossplane.md

 name it.
 We will use Crossplane claims in our Helm chart to request these resources.

+In this tutorial, we will:
+* Create a new API in our cluster for applications to request infratructure from.
+* Create a new `Composition` that will provision a `Bucket` in Google Cloud Platform to back that API.
+* Add our new API to our Backstage software template and used it to create a new service.

 We will create our own Kubernetes API for a GCP `Bucket` that is encrypted so that everyone using our software templates can use only the golden path defined by the platform team to get their infrastructure.
 Everyone will use encrypted